 Multi-factor authentication is a great way to protect your digital accounts and record.

-Next, you have to use that OTP for finally logging in.
-This way you can ensure digital protection.
+Next, you have to use that OTP to finally log in.
+This way, you can ensure digital protection.

 Keeping a backup of your data is extremely important.
 One simple way to do this is by following the 3-2-1 backup rule.

 Which is recommended by a lot of IT and Cybersecurity professionals.
-Here, 3-2-1 refers to keeping 3 copies of your data on local and external hard drives, and one copy in a cloud storage.
+Here, 3-2-1 refers to keeping 3 copies of your data on local and external hard drives and one copy in cloud storage.

-This way even if you become a victim of data breach, you will be able to restore the data with the help of the backup.
+This way, even if you become a victim of a data breach, you will be able to restore the data with the help of the backup.

-VPN refers to Virtual Private Network by using this the traffic between your device and VPN server is encrypted.
+VPN refers to Virtual Private Network.
+By using this, the traffic between your device and the VPN server is encrypted.